 - Theft, Misappropriation, or Unauthorized Sale of Property;

 - Misuse of Documents or Identification Cards.
-Any forgery, alteration of or unauthorized use of institutional documents, forms, records or identification cards, including the giving of any false information, or withholding of necessary information, in connection with a student's admission, enrollment or status in the institution;
+Any forgery, alteration of or unauthorized use of College documents, forms, records or identification cards, including the giving of any false information, or withholding of necessary information, in connection with a student's admission, enrollment or status at the College;

 - Drug Paraphernalia.
-The use or possession of equipment, products or materials that are used or intended for use in manufacturing, growing, using or distributing any drug or controlled substance.
-This offense includes the violation of any local ordinance, state, or federal law concerning the unlawful possession of drug paraphernalia, on or off institution owned or controlled property;
+The use, possession, distribution, sale, or manufacture of equipment, products or materials that are used or intended for use in manufacturing, growing, using or distributing any drug or controlled substance.
+This offense includes the violation of any local ordinance, state, or federal law concerning the unlawful possession of drug paraphernalia;

 - Public Intoxication.
-Appearing on institution owned or controlled property or at an institutional sponsored event while under the influence of a controlled substance or of any other intoxicating substance;
+Appearing on College owned or controlled property or at a College sponsored event while under the influence of alcohol, a controlled substance, or of any other intoxicating substance;

 - Gambling.
 Unlawful gambling in any form;

 - Financial Irresponsibility.
-Failure to meet financial responsibilities to the institution promptly including, but not limited to, knowingly passing a worthless check or money order in payment to the institution;
+Failure to meet financial responsibilities to the College promptly including, but not limited to, knowingly passing a worthless check or money order in payment to the College;

-- Unacceptable Conduct in Disciplinary Proceedings.
-Any conduct at any stage of an institutional disciplinary proceeding or investigation that is contemptuous, disrespectful, threatening, or disorderly, including false complaints, testimony or other evidence, and attempts to influence the impartiality of a member of a judicial body, verbal or physical harassment or intimidation of a judicial board member, complainant, respondent or witness;
+- Unacceptable Conduct Related to Disciplinary Proceedings.
+Any conduct at any stage of a College disciplinary proceeding or investigation that is contemptuous, threatening, retaliatory, or disorderly, including false complaints, false testimony or other falsification of evidence, and attempts to influence the impartiality of a person who is involved in the disciplinary process, verbal or physical harassment or intimidation of a College official, hearing panel member, complainant, respondent or witness;

 - Attempts, Aiding and Abetting.
-Any attempt to commit any of the offenses listed under this section or the aiding or abetting of the commission of any of the offenses listed under this section (an attempt to commit an offense is defined as the intention to commit the offense coupled with the taking of some action toward its commission).
-Being present during the planning or commission of any offense listed under this section will be considered as aiding and abetting.
-Students who anticipate or observe an offense must remove themselves from the situation and are required to report the offense to the institution;
+Any attempt to commit any of the offenses listed under this section or the aiding or abetting of the commission of any of the offenses listed under this section.
+(An attempt to commit an offense is defined as the intention to commit the offense coupled with the taking of some action toward its commission.)
+Being present during the planning or commission of any offense listed under this section without having made an immediate report to the College prior to the commission of the planned offense will be considered as aiding and abetting.
+Students who anticipate or observe an offense must remove themselves from the situation and are required to report the offense to the College;

 - Violations of State or Federal Laws.
-Any conviction of violation of state or federal laws or regulations proscribing conduct or establishing offenses, if a student's violation of such laws or regulations also adversely affects the institutions' pursuit of its educational objectives;
+Any conviction of violation of state or federal laws, rules, or regulations prohibiting conduct or establishing offenses;

 - Violation of Imposed Disciplinary Sanctions.
-Intentional or unintentional violation of a disciplinary sanction officially imposed by an institution official or a constituted body of the institution;
+Intentional or unintentional violation of a disciplinary sanction imposed through a College disciplinary proceeding;

 - Sexual Misconduct.
-Committing any act of sexual misconduct as defined by TBR Policy 6:03:00:00;
+Committing any act of sexual assault, rape, sexual battery, domestic violence, or dating violence as defined by state or federal law;

 - Cheating.
 Using or attempting to use unauthorized materials, information, or aids in any academic exercise or test/examination.
-The term academic exercise includes all forms of work submitted for credit or hours,
+Examples include but are not limited to copying another's work; obtaining or giving unauthorized assistance; unauthorized collaboration or collusion with another person; having another person take a test for a student; and the use of unauthorized materials or devices.
+The term academic exercise includes all forms of work submitted for credit or hours; and

 - Fabrication.
+Falsifying, fabricating, or misrepresenting data, research results, citations or other information in connection with an academic assignment.
 Unauthorized falsification or invention of any information or citation in an academic exercise.

 - Unauthorized Duplication or Possession of Keys.
-Making, causing to be made or the possession of, with the intent to use or make available for use by others, any key for an institutional facility without proper authorization;
+Making, causing to be made or the possession of, with the intent to use or make available for use by others, any key for a College facility without proper authorization;

 - Litter.
 Dispersing litter in any form onto the grounds or facilities of the campus;